Water scarcity: a major future problem

 But water scarcity also indirectly leads to poverty.
 After all, you cannot go to school or work when you (serioulsy) ill.
 This is affecting mainly women and young girls, who are mostly in charge of fetching water.

-Another problem that arises in areas where there is water scarcity is the threat of conflicts.
+Another problem that arises in areas: where there is water scarcity, there is also the threat of conflicts.
 In recent decades, Iran and Turkey have built hundreds of dams in the Middle East to meet their water needs.
 Other countries in the region, especially Iraq and Syria, paid a high price for this: drought, social turmoil and conflicts.

 Here you can see a video from Trouw that explains how relations between countries in the Middle East are becoming tense due to water scarcity.